color-js/color.js/docs/adaptation.md

 For colors on screen, the white is also measured.
 For physical colors, the light which is illuminating the object (the amount of illuminant light at each wavelength) must also be measured.
-Objects looks different under different lights.

 The spectrophotometer can then calculate the XYZ and Lab or LCH values.

+Objects measure very differently under different lights.
+They also look different, but much less so
+(this is called _color constancy_).
+The process whereby our eyes change from seeing one color as white, to seeing another color as white, and finding that most objects look similar to what they did before, is called __chromatic adaptation__.

-As long as we retain the original spectral data, we can then calculate _what the object would have looked like_ under any other illuminant.
+As long as we retain the original measured spectral data, we can calculate _what the object would have looked like_ under any other illuminant.

 Often though we don't have the spectral data;
 either it wasn't saved,
-or the color was measured by a **colorimeter** which just passes the light through three filters and directly reads out in XYZ.
+or the color was measured by a __colorimeter__ which just passes the light through three filters and directly reads out in XYZ.

-If you have a color measured under one illuminant, the **corresponding color** is another color which _looks the same_ under a second illuminant.
+If you have a color measured under one illuminant, the __corresponding color__ is another color which _looks the same_ under a second illuminant.

 Chromatic adaptation is a way of _predicting_